KING-EDWIN/valuation-company/README.md

 ---

-Built for Stanfield as a workflow demo.
+Built for STANFIELD PARTNERS as a workflow demo.